 The Sussex County Clerk's Office makes most if its public records available for on-line viewing.
 Electronic deed and mortgage records are available from 1950 to present, with lien documents available from 2008 forward.

-Click the AmCad icon below to search our records now.
+Click the search icon below to search our records now.

-Note that the AMCAD web site is only supported on Internet Explorer vsns 5.5 and above.
+Note that search is only supported on Internet Explorer vsns 5.5 and above.
 Use of pop-up blockers may interfere with some features of this web site.
 It is recommended that you disable pop-up blockers while using this web site.
 Learn How.
-You will need Adobe Acrobat Reader to display images on this web site.

 The Sussex County Clerk's Office also offers electronic recording of many land records.
-Click the e-Recording icon at right.
+Click the e-Recording icon.